What does a financial analyst do?

 The opportunity for growth in this career path is extensive.
 After obtaining a bachelor’s degree you may start as a financial analyst where you can gain experience and specialize in a specific investment field of your choosing.
 You can potentially move on to a senior-level analyst position where you would be responsible for more high-profile projects.
 After that you could move into management positions as a finance manager, finance director and possibly even chief financial officer down the line in your career.

 Prepare for a career as a financial analyst with these online business degrees from Arizona State University

 If you’re taking the first step to become a financial analyst, you should consider earning an undergraduate business degree such as ASU Online’s Bachelor of Arts in business with a concentration in corporate accounting.
 This program teaches you to go beyond just crunching numbers and develops the skills you’ll need to be an organization’s financial leader.
 You’ll learn to excel at analyzing potential decisions and courses of action from a financial perspective.

-Earning an MBA can enhance your viability as a candidate for financial analyst opportunities.
-According to Lawrence Licon, clinical associate professor of finance at ASU, today’s MBA serves as a “career expander” for students.
-ASU’s fully online Master of Business Administration program can help you grow your skills through a comprehensive curriculum with opportunities to improve leadership as you study business fundamentals used every day in the world of finance.
-The industry is fast-paced, competitive and ever-evolving as markets change and global events are scrutinized.
-MBA programs educate students on the skills to make sound business decisions, incorporate data and analytics into their workflows and communicate effectively in high-stress environments.
+Additionally, earning a Master of Business Administration (MBA) can enhance your viability as a candidate for financial analyst opportunities.
+ASU Online’s Master of Business Administration program can help you grow your skills through a comprehensive curriculum with opportunities to improve leadership by studying business fundamentals used every day in the world of finance.
+This MBA program provides you the skills to make sound business decisions, incorporate data and analytics into your workflows and communicate effectively in high-stress environments.